-Start by pressing "Clear".
-Change the "Protocol Port Number/Name" to 110.
+Start by changing the "Protocol Port Number/Name" to 110, the port number for POP.
 Leave the server name set as "cortland.cs.williams.edu."
-Then, click "Connect" to start your conversation with our POP server.
+To keep things clear, you should probably also "Clear" the Net-Tap screen.
+Then click "Connect" to start your conversation with our POP server.
+You should notice that you are no longer talking to the SMTP server right away.
 Rather than receiving a "220" packet to let you know that the server is ready, you will instead receive a packet that starts with the code "+OK."
-POP and SMTP are like different languages.